sborar/resnet_multilabel_image_classification/README.md

 ## Results
 Results are in the results folder for different experiments related to self supervision and presented in a jupyter notebook (results.ipynb)

-Report.pdf describes the objective of the study and the shares the consequent results.
+Report.pptx describes the objective of the study and the shares the consequent results.